MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/dialog-api.md

 The `args` that are passed through the button callbacks will be `DialogButtonEventArgs`, which include both a reference to the `IDialog` that generated the event and the `DialogButtonType` of the button that the user chose.

-It's possible that a dialog might be dismissed externally before the user is able to make a decision, either by another dialog being opened or by the dialog being manually dismissed in code.
+It's possible that a dialog might be dismissed externally before the user is able to make a decision.
+This can be caused either by another dialog being opened or by the dialog being manually dismissed in code.
 In this case, the callback provided to `SetPositive()` would never be invoked.
 If you'd like to listen to any event on the dialog, including an external dismissal, you can listen to the `OnDismissed` callback.

 ```csharp
 var dialog = dialogPool.Get()?SetBody("Foobar!");